MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

+Note: GCA can be in a different Windows machine and need not be on the same machine as that of the on prem server.
+The machine can help generate App ID and secret which can be used for the setup.
+You must ensure that the GCA machine is on during the crawling.

 ## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).